Programming SledworkAug 20, 2021

 Day 1: ATP-PC Capacity Intervals: Empty Sled Sprint Work with full recovery between bouts.
 Efforts will be 100% and recovery will be 15-20x longer than the amount of work.
 This work helps to improve the ability to maintain explosive power for an extended duration.

 Day 2: Strongman Endurance: Longer Duration Sledpulls and Loaded Carries.
-This will enable us to improves areas of core muscular endurance, posture, and grip strength.
+This will enable us to improve areas of core muscular endurance, posture, and grip strength.

 Day 3: Finisher: Mixed sled/carry work for longer durations (no longer than 10 minutes.)
 This work improves our ability to sustain anaerobic energy production for extended periods of time.

-Some of these methods may look foreign to you as many of these methods are ones we cover extensively in our programming course, but think of it as a high-medium-low approach in terms of demand on the nervous system always being mindful of the fact that our highest intensity work requires more recovery between sessions.
+Some of these methods may look foreign to you as many of these methods are ones we cover extensively in my programming playbook but think of it as a high-medium-low approach in terms of demand on the nervous system always being mindful of the fact that our highest intensity work requires more recovery between sessions.

 And no, performing high-intensity work daily is not advised contrary to what you may see on IG.